5 walking days

 Your hotel, The Admiral Hardy, lies next to historic Greenwich Market in the historic centre of town.
 There are plenty of restaurants nearby.

 Hopefully you will have time to explore Greenwich.
 Greenwich was the site of a Royal Palace.
-It was knocked down by Charles II in 1660 to make way for the Royal Naval College which now houses, apart from your hotel, the National Maritime Museum.
+It was knocked down by Charles II in 1660 to make way for the Royal Naval College which now houses the National Maritime Museum.
 You can also visit the Royal Observatory although that will involve a 0.6 mile walk up a hill.
 Maybe next time?

 Prices